"Alvin and the Chipmunks: The Road Chip" Review

 When asked to name some of the great regrets I have in life, having to sit through three ‘Alvin and the Chipmunks' movies is pretty high on the list.
 I remember when I saw my first movies in theaters.
 They were classics like “Beauty & the Beast” and “Babe,” movies that were certainly made for kids, but have a depth and deepness to them that makes me revisit them more than twenty years later.
 Don Bluth made great family films as did Steven Spielberg.
 When I watch one of these Chipmunk movies I don't see art or entertainment, I am seeing studio executives putting a terrible product in front of families knowing that their kids aren't old enough to know they are being talked down to.
 That they made one film was understandable, but to stretch this into a full trilogy was lunacy as far as I was concerned.
 Now we have a fourth installment named “Alvin and the Chipmunks: The Road Chip.”

-A man smiles while driving, with Alvin and Simon chipmunk dolls on the front seat.
-The scene is in a car with an urban background.
+Man smiles in car, with Alvin and Simon chipmunk dolls in the front seat.

 Honestly, I don't even need to describe the story because the title gives you everything you need to know.
 You know this is a Chipmunks movie that is doing the road trip story.
 The events leading up to the trip or why they are doing it are a moot point; no one is seeing this for the screenplay.
 They are seeing it because kids like squeaky, talking animals, and it's more kid friendly than “Star Wars Episode VII: The Force Awakens.”
 So yes, this movie is bad and there is no way to get around that fact.
 The question now really is how bad is it in comparison to the other films in this series.
 And the answer to that is…not that bad.
 Seriously.
 While I can't say this is good and retain any sort of credibility with my film critic peers, I was shocked that the whole affair wasn't very painful.
 In fact – in a bit of a twist – it actually seems like the film makers, writers, and actors all knew this was bad.